 - Out-of-Zone placements for PS III may be considered.
 Approval is primarily based on performance in PS I and II (including both practica and on-campus courses).
-Students who have encountered difficulties in either will not be eligible. - Complete the Request for PS III Out-of-Zone form and submit to Field Experiences along with required documentation by January 15 for PS III (Fall), or August 31 for PS III (Spring). - Students require Field Experiences approval. - Unique PD opportunities will be taken into account when placements are made. - EDUC 4582 Inclusive Education placements are not permitted outside of Lethbridge area. - Students approved for Out-of-Zone placements may choose the EDUC 4571 Elementary or EDUC 4572 Secondary Education in Fall or Spring
+Students who have encountered difficulties in either will not be eligible. - Complete the Request for PS III Out-of-Zone form and submit to Field Experiences along with required documentation by January 15 for PS III (Fall), or August 31 for PS III (Spring). - Students require Field Experiences approval. - Unique PD opportunities will be taken into account when placements are made. - Students approved for Out-of-Zone placements may choose the EDUC 4571 Elementary or EDUC 4572 Secondary Education in Fall or Spring

-PLEASE NOTE: Calgary and area IS an out-of-zone placement and require completion of the out-of-zone application form by the deadline.
+PLEASE NOTE: Calgary and surrounding area are an out-of-zone placement and require completion of the out-of-zone application form by the deadline.